What Are The Basic Food Hygiene Rules?

 - Ensure your fridge is organised so that raw foods are on the bottom, in sealed containers to stop leakage

-- Sauces that have been used to marinade foods should not be used unless it has been cooked afterwards
+- Sauces that have been used to marinate foods should not be used unless it has been cooked afterwards

-Whilst it isn’t a legal requirement to hold a food hygiene certification, all staff working in an environment where they are handling or near food must be able to demonstrate that they can safely handle food and equipment, in any way relevant to their role.
-Food hygiene skills must be demonstrated by kitchen porters, cooks, cleaners, kitchen managers, and front-of-house staff.
+While holding a food hygiene certification isn’t a legal requirement, all staff working in an environment where they handle or are near food must demonstrate that they can safely handle food and equipment in any way relevant to their role.
+Kitchen porters, cooks, cleaners, kitchen managers, and front-of-house staff must show food hygiene skills.

-Staff could take a level 2 food hygiene qualification to learn all necessary skills and procedures, or they could receive training to a level 2 equivalent, which could be done by a supervisor or manager.
+Staff could take a Level 2 food hygiene qualification to learn all necessary skills and procedures or receive training equivalent to Level 2, which a supervisor or manager could provide.

-Either route is fine to take, as long as you are able to consistently demonstrate food-handling skills when visited by an environmental health officer from the Food Standards Agency.
+Either route is acceptable, as long as you consistently demonstrate food-handling skills when visited by an environmental health officer from the Food Standards Agency.

-Some food hygiene certifications won’t expire, however, the industry recommends that you retake any certification every three years, to ensure you are kept up to date with the latest food safety regulations and best practices.
+Some food hygiene certifications won’t expire.
+However, the industry recommends that you retake any certification every three years to ensure you are updated with the latest food safety regulations and best practices.
 We offer a Level 2 Food Hygiene course that remains valid for three years, which can be retaken and renewed easily online within a few hours.

-If you want to learn about keeping a commercial kitchen clean and following the standards set out by the Food Standards Agency, your staff must be certified in level 2 Food Hygiene or trained to a Level 2 equivalent.
-At HSE Docs, we offer a certified Food Hygiene Level 2 course which can be completed online.
+Suppose you want to learn about maintaining a commercial kitchen's cleanliness and adhering to the standards set by the Food Standards Agency.
+In that case, your staff must be certified in Level 2 Food Hygiene or trained to a Level 2 equivalent.
+At HSE Docs, we offer a certified Food Hygiene Level 2 course, which can be completed online.

 Not only will the course teach you the basic rules for food hygiene, but the certification is also recognised by local authorities and Environmental Health Officers, which may count towards your Food Hygiene Rating